dfinity/portal/docs/developer-docs/production/best-practices.md

 Ensure all canisters have sufficient cycles to sustain operations for several years initially.
 Given the cost-effectiveness of storage and computation on ICP compared to other platforms, this upfront investment is usually modest.

-Refer to [topping up cycles page](../production/topping-up-canister.md) to learn how to top up cycles effectively.
+Refer to [topping up cycles page](../production/topping-up-canister.md) to learn how to top-up cycles effectively.

 Refer to the [cycles estimate](../gas-cost.md) page to estimate cycle usage.